jamescoggan/AndroidThingsWorkshop/task_one_firebase.md

 ```

 To make the lesson easier, the base code for it is already done (based on the previous tasks)
-So clone this repository and open the `worshopapps` folder.
+So clone [this repository](https://github.com/jamescoggan/AndroidThingsWorkshop) and open the `worshopapps` folder.

-If you have any issues, you can checkout the `firebase-setup` branch and look at the implemented code.
+If you have any issues, you can checkout the `full-project` branch and look at the implemented code.

 This project contains 3 modules:
 - common: where the common code between the modules is stored